 "Ajax Carrying Body of Achilles - detail from Francois Vase c 565 BCE

 Florence Archaeology Museum.
 Courtesy Wikimedia Commons

-Ajax’ story has resonated with many modern soldiers, who have also felt dishonored by their superiors, especially when their courage and skill as fighters has been devalued, and have experienced similar impulses to turn their capacity for combat against members of their own community and ultimately themselves.
+Ajax’ story has resonated with many modern warriors, who have also felt dishonored by their superiors, especially when their courage and skill as fighters has been devalued.
+Many have experienced similar impulses to turn their capacity for combat against members of their own community and ultimately themselves.

 Sheila Murnaghan, PhD

 University of Pennsylvania